 - This can go on for days till a bug is not discovered.

 - Reproducing the bugs (if occurs) becomes a challenge.

-- Apart of some bugs, there can be some “Not Expected” output of a test scenario, analysis of which becomes a difficult and time consuming.
+- Apart from some bugs, there can be some “Not Expected” output of a test scenario, analysis of which becomes a difficult and time-consuming.

 In my opinion, the best way is to have both the “Horse” and “Monkey” together.